mtergel/zero2prod/docs/general.md

   Mostly for integration testing, exactly the same way a user would.

 We converted the binary into a library to share the code for testing.

+Inner Development Loop
+- Make a change;
+- Compile the application;
+- Run tests;
+- Run the application;